vipulnaik/diet-exercise-health/notes/2021-08-22-fever-and-rash.md

 Fahrenheit.
 Subsequent readings in the next hour gave 99.5, 99.6, and 99.3 degrees.

+After taking a bath in net-lukewarm water, I re-measured my temperature and got 98.2, which puts me out of fever territory.
+The itches haven't healed so I need to continue to monitor for a little longer.

 Possible culprits:

 * I had been doing a lot of house cleaning recently, and as part of